raghavian/lungVAE/README.md

 * Basic Pytorch dependency
 * Tested on Pytorch 1.3, Python 3.6
-* How to run tests: python train.py --data_path data_location
+* How to run tests: python train.py --data data_location
-* How to predict: python predict.py --data input_location
+* How to predict: python predict.py --data input_location --post
 ### Usage guidelines ###

 * Kindly cite our publication if you use any part of the code